 Am I guaranteed to get a spot on the committee I want?

 Although we make best efforts to put you on the committee that best fits your skill and preferences, if a committee is full and/or does not have any spots available, we cannot guarantee a position.
+Because we have such a high number of returning volunteers each year, not all committees will always have openings.

 I'm 85 years old.
 Can I still volunteer?